agiachris/scod-regression/README.md

 By default, calling it on a batch of test samples computes (in parallel) the model's outputs (B x d), the posterior predictive variances (B x d), and the local KL-divergences (B x 1).
 For increased efficiency, the `mode` argument can be set to the sole desired uncertainty quantity: `mode=1` for variance and `mode=2` for KL-divergence.

-The metrics' connection to the computation graph can be maintained by specifying `detach=False`, supporting differentiability of  downstream, uncertainty-informed objectives through SCOD.
+The uncertainty metrics' connection to the computation graph can be maintained by specifying `detach=False`, supporting differentiability of downstream, uncertainty-informed objectives through SCOD.

 #### Example: Offline Reinforcement Learning
 ```python